Leon McFadden (American football): College career

 McFadden accepted a football scholarship from San Diego State University to play as a wide receiver, but was switched to cornerback.
 As a true freshman, he started 6 games (including the first 5) out of 12, posting 26 tackles, one sack, one interception and 2 blocked extra points.
 Against Southern Utah University, he blocked a kick and returned it after a lateral for a defensive extra point.

 As a sophomore, he was named a regular starter at cornerback and also served as the punt returner.
 He registered 55 tackles (third on the team), 7 tackles for loss (third on the team), 10 passes defensed and 2 interceptions.

 As a junior, he had 46 tackles (3 for loss), 2 interceptions and 17 passes defended (led the conference).
 As a senior, he recorded 61 tackles, 3 interceptions (2 returned for touchdowns) and 12 passes defended.

 During his college career, he accumulated 188 tackles (13 for loss), 39 pass break ups, 8 interceptions (2 returned for touchdown), 3 sacks and one forced fumble.
 He also returned 17 punts for 116 yards (6.8-yard average) and blocked an extra point.
 He was just the fifth player in school history to be named a first-team All-MWC selection for three years.

 Professional career

 Cleveland Browns

 McFadden was selected by the Cleveland Browns in the third round (68th overall pick) of the 2013 NFL draft.
 On August 30, 2014, McFadden was released by the Browns.

 New York Jets

-He was claimed off waivers by the New York Jets on August 31, 2014.
-He was released on September 11.
+McFadden was claimed off waivers by the New York Jets on August 31, 2014.
+He was released by the Jets on September 11.

 San Francisco 49ers

-On November 1, 2014, he was signed by the San Francisco 49ers to the practice squad.
+On November 1, 2014, McFadden was signed by the San Francisco 49ers to their practice squad.
 On November 1, he was promoted to the active roster.
-He was released by the 49ers on September 5, 2015.
+McFadden was released by the 49ers on September 5, 2015.